codeRimoe/homework/README.md

 ## About

-These documents are part of my homework and note during college.
+These documents are part of my homework and note during college, part of these documents refer to others' work.

 I study in School of Geography and Planning, Sun Yat-sen University as an undergraduated student during 2015~2019.
 Major subject is Geographical Information Science.